-During the year of 2021, the internal audit function performed audit to review and assess the adequacy and effectiveness of the Group's risk management and internal control systems.
-The audit covered financial, compliance and operational functions, procurement, contractor evaluation and environmental, social and governance.
-Follow up review on property management operation and information technology recovery solution were conducted and confirmed satisfactory.
-Upon review, internal control is confirmed in place and effective.
-The major risks to the Group were also evaluated and the changes are presented in the Risk Profile.
+During the year of 2022, the internal audit function performed reviews and assessed the adequacy and effectiveness of the Group's risk management and internal control systems.
+The reviews covered financial, compliance and operational functions with emphasis on property leasing management, and procurement, accounts payable and payment.
+From review, internal control is confirmed in place and effective.
+The risks to the Group were also evaluated and the major risks and their changes are presented in the Risk Profile.